رهپویه معماری و شهرسازی

 The research adopts a qualitative–hermeneutical approach structured through a comparative–analytical strategy.
 The methodological process unfolds in four stages:

-The results of this comparative analysis are synthesized to formulate a unified theoretical model that integrates Noghrehkar’s systematic reason and Ardalan’s cosmic intuition—an integration that aspires to restore the dialogical harmony between intellect and imagination, structure and spirit.
+4. Conceptual Integration: The results of this comparative analysis are synthesized to formulate a unified theoretical model that integrates Noghrehkar’s systematic reason with Ardalan’s cosmic intuition—an integration that aspires to restore the dialogical harmony between intellect and imagination, and between structure and spirit.

 Research Questions